Ask the Doctor

 In general, patients with type 1 diabetes and kidney failure are considered for kidney-pancreas transplants only if they do not have other serious problems related to diabetes, such as heart disease or severe blood vessel disease.

-You will meet with many transplant team members including a transplant surgeon, a kidney specialist, a transplant coordinator and a social worker at the transplant center.
+You will meet with many transplant team members including a transplant surgeon, a kidney doctor, a transplant coordinator and a social worker at the transplant center.
 In addition to a medical history review and physical examination, you may receive:

 If you have any of these symptoms, speak to your transplant team right away.
 You will be evaluated regularly at the transplant center.
-Sometimes, early symptoms of rejection are hard to notice, but they can be detected in your blood work and treated.
+Sometimes, early symptoms of rejection are hard to notice, but they can be found in your blood work and treated.
 Most kidney-pancreas transplant patients will have a rejection episode during the first few months, and they will need to return to the hospital for treatment.

 The medications you need to take to prevent rejection lower your body's immune defenses, which increases your chance of getting an infection.
 This risk is higher right after your transplant because the doses of your medications are higher.
 During this time, it is important to avoid large crowds and people who are sick, especially with contagious illnesses such as colds or flu.
 You should wash your hands often.
-After a while, the doses of your medications will be reduced, and the chance of getting infections will be less.
+After a while, the doses of your medicines will be reduced, and the chance of getting infections will be less.

 Although transplantation gives most recipients a new lease on life, with added freedom and increased energy and productivity, it is normal to experience some stress.
 For example, it is not unusual to have fears about rejection, concerns about returning to work and other activities, and feelings of isolation.
-Here are some strategies that may help you to better cope with these and other challenges:
+Here are some ways that may help you to better cope with these and other challenges: